RobertBrunhage/nvim/README.md

-# Nvim setup with support for Flutter/Dart
+# Nvim setup with support for Flutter/Dart (and DCM)
 Prerequisite: install [ripgrep](https://github.com/BurntSushi/ripgrep).

 ## This setup has my personal keybinds.